-This project will evaluate the implementation and impacts of telehealth services for Aboriginal people accessing primary health care services through BBAC.
+This phase 2 project will evaluate the implementation and impacts of telehealth services for Aboriginal people accessing primary health care services through BBAC.
 This will be undertaken concurrently with the participatory evaluation of the BBAC Tulku wan Wininn mobile clinic.
 Ethical approval will be sought through an amendment (DUHREC 2019-432), allowing for a prompt commencement of research activities.
 This has the support of the BBAC leadership and is invaluable to examining the impacts and uptake of different models of primary health care for Aboriginal people.
 Methods of data collection for the telehealth evaluation will include quantitative data (e.g. Non-identifiable clinical data and practice data), qualitative data (e.g. interviews with health professionals and Aboriginal patients with support from BBAC), and cost data.

-*term ‘Aboriginal’ has been used to refer to Aboriginal and Torres Strait Islander people.
+*the term ‘Aboriginal’ has been used to refer to Aboriginal and Torres Strait Islander people.
 No disrespect is intended

 Chief Investigator: Prof Susan Brumby – Western District Health Service